garfix/nligems/doc/internal/introduction.md

 ##### Factual yes/no-questions or choice questions (boolean / a selected object)

 * DO NP VP (did Lord Byron marry Queen Elisabeth, did Lord Byron not marry Queen Elisabeth)
 * DO NP VP (did Lord Byron marry Queen Elisabeth or Anne Isabella Milbanke)

 * EQ NP NP (was Lord Byron king of England, was Lord Byron not king of England)
 * EQ NP NP (was Lord Byron a king or a lord)

 * BE NP ADJP (is the block red)
 * BE NP ADJP (is the block red or blue)

 * BE NP VP (was Lord Byron born in London, was Lord Byron not born in London)
 * BE NP VP (was Lord Byron born in London or Cambridge)

 * HAVE NP VP (has Napoleon invaded Germany, has Napoleon not invaded Germany)
 * HAVE NP VP (has Napoleon invaded Germany or The Netherlands)

 * MOD NP VP (would you like a cup of coffee, should I leave my things here, can dogs fly, can i ask you a question, can you stack a cube on a pyramid)
 * MOD NP VP (would you like coffee or tea)

 ##### Uninverted yes/no questions (boolean)

 * NP VP (Lord Byron married Queen Elisabeth?) (question mark is required)

 ##### Wh-questions (which, what, who; name one or more individuals)

 * WHO VP (who married Lord Byron, who was Lord Byron's wife)
 * WHO BE NP VP (who are you seeing)
 * WHO DO NP VP (who does Pierre want to beat)
 * WHO HAVE NP VP (who have you been seeing)
 * WHO MOD VP (who can drive me home)

 * WHOM DO NP VP (whom do you believe)
 * WHOM HAVE NP VP (whom have you believed)
 * WHOM MOD NP VP (whom should I talk to)

 * WHOM -> WITH/TO WHOM (with whom is Peter speaking)

 * WHICH NP VP (which countries border the mediterranean, which countries do not border the mediterranean)
 * WHICH BE NP (which is the best option)
 * WHICH DO NP VP (which do you do more often)
 * WHICH NP MOD NP VP (which way should I go)

 * WHAT NP VP (what rock sample contains most iron, what food items did you eat)
 * WHAT BE NP (what is the biggest block, what is your name)
 * WHAT DO NP VP (what do laptops cost)
 * WHAT HAVE NP VP (what has Churchill done to stop the war)
 * WHAT MOD NP VP (what should I do)

 * WHOSE NP VP (whose autographs have you collected, whose parents will drive)
 * WHOSE NP BE NP (whose book is that)

 #####  Amount (a number, requires aggregation)

 * HOW MANY NP VP (how many children had Lord Byron, how many children did Lord Byron have)

 ##### Degree (a number, the unit result depends on subject)

 * HOW MUCH NP VP (how much sugar goes in a single drink)
 * HOW ADJP BE NP (how high is the Mount Everest, how tall is the tallest man, how small is a mouse, how old are you)
 * HOW ADVP DO NP VP (how often do you go to the movies, how nicely do I need to dress tonight)

 ##### Manner (a means)

 * HOW BE NP VP (how was Napoleon crowned king)
 * HOW DO NP VP (how do you go to work)
 * HOW HAVE NP VP (how has Napoleon invaded Britain)
 * HOW MOD NP VP (how can I become more productive)

 ##### State (a state)

 * HOW BE NP (how are you)

 ##### Reason (a cause)

 * WHY BE NP VP (why was Napoleon crowned king)
 * WHY DO NP VP (why did Napoleon invade Germany)
 * WHY HAVE NP VP (why has John hit Jake)
 * WHY MOD NP VP (why should I go)

 ##### Time (a time)

 * WHEN BE NP (when was the marriage)
 * WHEN BE NP VP (when was Napoleon crowned king)
 * WHEN DO NP VP (when did you start wearing make up)
 * WHEN HAVE NP VP (when have you bought the tv)
 * WHEN MOD NP VP (when can I go home)

 * WHEN -> WHEN PP (when in the next hour do you want to go)

 ##### Place (a place)

 * WHERE BE NP (where is it?)
 * WHERE BE NP VP (where is the concert taking place)
 * WHERE DO NP VP (where did you go)
 * WHERE HAVE NP VP (where has Sally gone)
 * WHERE MOD NP VP (where can I find a pub)

 * WHERE -> WHERE PP (where on the map is it)

 Also, check this page! https://www.myenglishteacher.eu/blog/types-of-questions/ And of course http://nlp.stanford.edu:8080/parser/index.jsp

-### Subgoal: Understand the User
+### Goal: Understand the User

 To understand a user, the system needs to extract the "intent" of the user's sentence.